Does Uber Compensate for Accidents?

 Visit our Uber Accidents Help Page to learn more about how the personal injury process works.

-While a rideshare driver for Uber or Lyft essentially performs the same service as a regular for-hire driver (such as a taxi or limo driver) there are huge differences in how these services are viewed by the legal system and insurance companies across the country.
+While a rideshare driver for Uber or Lyft essentially performs the same service as a taxi or limo driver, there are huge differences in how these services are viewed by the legal system and insurance companies across the country.

-Taxi drivers are almost always employees of a company.
-That company is legally required to provide adequate insurance to help compensate victims if they're injured in a crash.
-Even drivers who are technically independent are under the oversight of one or more state and municipal regulatory agencies.
+Taxi drivers are almost always employees of a company that helps compensate crash victims.
+Even taxi drivers who are technically independent are under the oversight of one or more state and municipal regulatory agencies and are subject to licensing requirements and other measures to protect the public.

-Rideshare drivers, on the other hand, are currently subject to little or no special governmental oversight.
-They're essentially private citizens who are using their personal vehicles to provide a service using the Uber or Lyft platform.
+Rideshare drivers, on the other hand, are independent contractors, essentially private citizens who are using their personal vehicles to provide a service on the Uber or Lyft platform.
+Although California’s new gig work law calls rideshare drivers “presumed employees,” it will likely remain difficult to make rideshare companies take full responsibility for their drivers’ actions.
+These companies have long histories of fighting the law!

 The short answer is yes.
-Victims involved in Uber accidents can receive compensation in a number of ways, depending on the circumstances of their individual crash.
+Victims involved in Uber accidents can file a claim and receive compensation in a number of ways, depending on the circumstances.

-If you've been in an accident without being injured, you can still get compensation from Uber for the amount you were billed for the ride.
-All you have to do is submit a complaint via the app and your refund will likely be processed with a day or two.
+If you were in an accident but weren’t injured, you can still get compensation from Uber for the amount you were billed for the ride.
+All you have to do is submit a complaint via the Uber app and your refund will likely be processed within a day or two.

-This reporting process is important because if the police aren't called, it's up to the parties involved to report the accident to Uber.
+This reporting process is important because if the police weren’t involved, it's up to the Uber passengers and parties involved to report the accident to Uber.
 If you don't, the driver might not.
-That means the driver may continue to work as an Uber driver in good standing, even if their poor choices and negligent actions contributed caused a crash.
+That means the driver may continue to work as an Uber driver in good standing, even if their poor choices and negligent actions contributed to a crash.

-It's important to keep in mind that California is a comparative negligence state.
+But what if you were injured in an Uber crash?
+What if you have severe injuries?
+For injured passengers, it’s important to keep in mind that California is a comparative negligence state.
 That means that all parties involved in an Uber accident can be assigned a portion of the liability.
-Your Uber driver may not be 100% to blame.
+Your Uber driver may or may not be 100% to blame.

-Regardless of which company you're seeking compensation from, crafting a solid demand letter and presenting enough evidence to make a persuasive case is always the best way to maximize your insurance settlement.
+Regardless of which company you're seeking compensation from, craft a solid demand letter with the help of your uber accident lawyer and present enough evidence to make a persuasive case.
+This is always the best way to maximize your insurance settlement if you were injured in an accident and the driver is at fault..

-There is a clause in the Uber insurance policy, however, that negates the insurance coverage even if the driver is 100% at fault for the crash.
-If there is no passenger in the car and the app is not open and active on the driver's mobile device, Uber insurance will not compensate victims for injuries or other financial losses.
+Timing matters in Uber crashes.
+If there is no passenger in the car and the app is not open and active on the driver's mobile device, Uber insurance will try to avoid compensating you for your injuries or other financial losses.

 In such cases, it falls upon the injured individual to seek compensation from the driver and/or their personal auto insurance policy.
-As mentioned above, California mandates that all drivers maintain an insurance policy with minimum personal injury and property damage limitations.
-However, if your injuries are severe, the associated medical expenses could easily surpass the mandatory insurance coverage dictated by California law.
+California mandates that all drivers maintain an insurance policy.
+However, if your injuries are severe, the associated medical expenses may surpass the mandatory insurance coverage dictated by California law.

 If you've been injured by an Uber driver while they were essentially "off the clock" and the driver was either uninsured or underinsured, you may still be able to get the compensation you deserve from your own insurance policy, or in certain cases, via a personal injury lawsuit.